manojtpillai/kubuculum/README.md

 attaching it to a defect tracking tool.

 - Output from a run includes not only output of the benchmark but also other information that is useful in validating the run.
-For example, the fio benchmarks in kubuculum store not only fio output, but also *ls -l* output of the data directory that shows number of files created and their sizes.
+As an example, the fio benchmarks in kubuculum store not only fio output, but also *ls -l* output of the data directory that shows number of files created and their sizes.